-The specification file should be name <BOARD>. spec where BOARD is the name of the board directory.
-A minimal spec file contains the following information where \${BOARD} is also the name of the board.
+The specification file should be name <BOARD>.spec where BOARD is the name of the board directory.
+A minimal spec file contains the following information where $\{BOARD\}\$ is also the name of the board.
 The ARCH should be arm for Zynq-7000 or aarch64 for Zynq UltraScale+.
 If no bitstream is provided then the one included in the BSP will be used by default.
-All paths should be relative to the board directory.
+All paths in this file should be relative to the board directory.